epccs/RPUadpt/readme.md

 * [avr-libc](http://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](http://packages.ubuntu.com/search?keywords=avrdude)

-The ATmega328pb are not in mainline, so the files from Atmel [atpack] (DFP.1.2.209.atpack) are included in this repo for use with avr-gcc (GCC) 5.4.0.
-At the time of this writing Raspbian has avr-gcc (GCC) 4.9.2 which does not support the atpack files.
+The ATmega328pb is not in mainline, so the files from Atmel [atpack] (DFP.1.2.209.atpack) are included in this repo for use with avr-gcc (GCC) 5.4.0.
+At the time of this writing Raspbian has avr-gcc (GCC) 4.9.2 which does not support atpack files.

 [atpack]: http://packs.download.atmel.com/